4-Nominal shear strength and bearing- tear out made simple.

 This is table J3.3 if the bolt gives the hole dimension for various bolt values, whether it is an oversized, short slot, or long slot.
 The hole diameter is bigger than the diameter of the bolt by 1/16″ for the standard, as shown in the table.

-This is table J3.4, which we introduced earlier to determine the minimum edge distance from the bolt’s centerline.
+Table J3.4, introduced earlier to determine the minimum edge distance from the bolt’s centerline.

 Minimum edge distance for bolts.